Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Numerical simulations

 \subsection{Linearized simplified system}

-We first consider a shallow water model, in a quasi-linear situation (small velocities, and height close to the equilibrium height) given by equations \eqref{saint-venant:eq1}-\eqref{saint-venant:eq2}.
-The corresponding observer is solution of equations \eqref{observateur:eq1}-\eqref{observateur:eq2}.
+We first consider a non-linear shallow water model, in a quasi-linear situation (small velocities, and height close to the equilibrium height) given by equations \eqref{saint-venant:eq1}-\eqref{saint-venant:eq2}.
+The corresponding observer is solution of equations \eqref{observateur:eq1}-\eqref{observateur:eq2}. \paragraph*{Remark} Note that in the degenerate case where $\phi_h=K_h\delta_0$ and $\phi_v=K_{v}\delta_0$ ($K_h$ and $K_{v}$ are positive scalars), we find the standard nudging terms \cite{npg}: